jintonic/gears/install/README.md

 * (Optional) [Xerces-C++](https://xerces.apache.org/xerces-c/), to use or export detector geometries in [GDML][] format.
 * (Optional) [HDF5][], to save simulation results in [HDF5][] format.

 The [Geant4 Installation Guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/) is your ultimate reference should you have any issue regarding [Geant4][] installation.
-Covered here are detailed instructions on how to install pre-compiled [Geant4][] in [Windows](#install-pre-compiled-geant4-in-windows), [macOS](#install-pre-compiled-geant4-in-macos), and [CentOS7](#install-pre-compiled-geant4-in-centos) to skip a long compilation of [Geant4][], which cannot be avoid if you use other OS or need features that are not included in the pre-compiled [Geant4][].
+Covered here are detailed instructions on how to install pre-compiled [Geant4][] in [Windows](#install-pre-compiled-geant4-in-windows), [macOS](#install-pre-compiled-geant4-in-macos), and [CentOS7](#install-pre-compiled-geant4-in-centos) to skip the long compilation of [Geant4][], which cannot be avoid if you use other OS or need features that are not included in the pre-compiled [Geant4][].

 ## Install pre-compiled Geant4 in Windows